BxCppDev/Bayeux/source/bxgeomtools/examples/ex00/config/geomtools_ex00/geometry/0.1/README.rst

-This   README   file  has   been   automatically   generated  by   the ``bxgeomtools_mkskelcfg`` script to describe a skeleton directory with a set of toy geometry configuration  files.
+This   README   file  has   been   automatically   generated  by   the ``bxgeomtools_mkskelcfg`` script to describe a skeleton directory with a set of geometry configuration  files.
 From this sample directory, you can now build your own virtual geometry setup.

 Files